mojaloop/mojaloop-specification/documents/API Definition v1.0.md

 The services provided by the API resource **/transactions** are used for getting information about the performed end-to-end financial transaction; for example, to get information about a possible token that was created as part of the transaction.

-The actual financial transaction is performed using the services provided by the [API Resource **/transfers**](#67-api-resource-transfers), [Section 6.7](#67-api-resource-transfers), which includes the end-to-end financial transaction between the Payer FSP and the Payee FSP.
+The actual financial transaction is performed using the services provided by the API Resource **/transfers** (see [Section 6.7](#67-api-resource-transfers)), which includes the end-to-end financial transaction between the Payer FSP and the Payee FSP.

 #### 6.8.1 Service Details

 [Figure 56](#figure-56) shows an example for the transaction process.
 The actual transaction will be performed as part of the transfer process.
-The service **GET /transactions/**_{TransactionID}_ can then be used to get more information about the financial transaction that was performed as part of the transfer process.
+The service **GET /transactions/**_{ID}_ can then be used to get more information about the financial transaction that was performed as part of the transfer process.

 ###### Figure 56